horeilly1101/deriv/README.md

 is the key design detail that glues the project together.
 It is implemented by

 - *Mult*: a mult is a list of expressions, multiplied together
-- *Div*: a div is a numerator and a denominator
 - *Add*: an add is a list of expressions, added together
 - *Log*: a log is a base and a result (i.e. log(base, result))
 - *Power*: a power is a base and an exponent (i.e. base ^ exponent)